 Definition

-Multimodal UX is the design of user experiences that seamlessly combine multiple input and output modalities -- text, voice, image, gesture, video, and spatial interaction -- within a single product experience.
+Multimodal UX is the design of user experiences that fluidly combine multiple input and output modalities.
+Text, voice, image, gesture, video, and spatial interaction.
+Within a single product experience.
 Enabled by multimodal AI models that can process and generate across different data types, multimodal UX lets users interact with products in whatever way is most natural for their context and task.

 Why It Matters for Product Managers